kyonides/hiddenchest_linux/README.md

 ### MIDI Support

 Midi support is enabled by default and requires fluidsynth to be present at runtime (not needed for building); if HiddenChest can't find it at runtime, midi playback is disabled.
-It looks for `libfluidsynth.so.1` on Linux, `libfluidsynth.dylib.1` on OSX and `fluidsynth.dll` on Windows, so make sure to have one of these in your link path.
+It looks for `libfluidsynth.so.1` or `libfluidsynth.so.3` on Linux, `libfluidsynth.dylib.1` on OSX and `fluidsynth.dll` on Windows, so make sure to have one of these in your link path.
 If you still need fluidsynth to be hard linked at buildtime, use `CONFIG+=SHARED_FLUID`.
 When building fluidsynth yourself, you can disable almost all options (audio drivers etc.) as they are not used.
 Note that upstream fluidsynth has support for sharing soundfont data between synthesizers (HiddenChest uses multiple synths), so if your memory usage is very high, you might want to try compiling fluidsynth from git master.

+Now it is also possible to change your current soundfont SF2 on the fly!

 By default, HiddenChest switches into the directory where its binary is contained and then starts reading the configuration and resolving relative paths.
 In case this is undesired (eg. when the binary is to be installed to a system global, read-only location), it can be turned off by adding `DEFINES+=WORKDIR_CURRENT` to qmake's arguments.